 Foreign official institutions may establish deposit accounts at the New York Fed for the purpose of receiving and making payments in U.S. dollars.

 The New York Fed provides a limited set of investment services to foreign official institutions, primarily to aid with their funds and liquidity management.
-The two primary offerings are a pooled foreign overnight reverse repurchase agreement (the FIMA reverse repo pool, also known as the foreign repo pool), and the purchase or sale of U.S. government securities.
+The two primary service offerings are a pooled overnight reverse repurchase agreement (the FIMA reverse repo pool, also known as the foreign repo pool), and the purchase or sale of U.S. government securities.
 In addition, the New York Fed operates a standing repurchase agreement facility for foreign and international monetary authorities (FIMA Repo Facility).

 Central banks interested in learning more about the services offered to official international account holders should contact email@example.com.